Breathe.

 Vitamin C explosion.

 One orange covers most of your daily need.
 Helps white blood cells multiply.
-Strengthens barriers in your nose, throat.
+Strengthens barriers in your nose and throat.
 Mayo Clinic still lists it high.
-Healthline updated in 2025, echoes the same.
+Healthline, updated in 2025, echoes the same.

 Quick ritual: Squeeze half a lemon into warm water first thing.
-Feels like sunlight in a mug.
+It feels like sunlight in a mug.

 2. Berries.
 Blueberries especially.

 Tiny powerhouses.
-Anthocyanins.
+Anthologists.
 Vitamin C. Fiber that feeds good gut bugs.

 Harvard loves them for antioxidants.
 Recent pieces still rank them top for fighting oxidative stress.

-My Go-to: Frozen morning yogurt.
-Tastes like summer when everything outside is gray.
+My go-to: Frozen morning yogurt.
+It tastes like summer when everything outside is gray.

 Look at that rainbow of bowls.
 Berries.
 Greens.
 Citrus.
 That's what your plate can become.